RDMLA/rdmla.github.io/index.md

 <h3 align="center">ANNOUNCEMENT!</h3>

-<span style="color:red"><p align="center">The RDMLA team is very proud to announce the launch of two new units - Unit 9: Delivering Data Management Training: a Guide to DatONE Resources is instructed by Dr. Amber Budden, Co-Leader of DataONE and Director of Learning and Outreach, National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara and Unit 10: Research Data Copyright, Licensing, and Privacy is lead by Scott Lapinski, Associate Director for Scholarly Communications and Open Science at the Countway Library of Medicine, Harvard Medical School.
-We are sure you will find these new units enjoyable with new resources and tools to add to your RDM toolkit!</p></span>
+<p align="center">The RDMLA team is very proud to announce the launch of two new units - Unit 9: Delivering Data Management Training: a Guide to DatONE Resources is instructed by Dr. Amber Budden, Co-Leader of DataONE and Director of Learning and Outreach, National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara and Unit 10: Research Data Copyright, Licensing, and Privacy is lead by Scott Lapinski, Associate Director for Scholarly Communications and Open Science at the Countway Library of Medicine, Harvard Medical School.
+We are sure you will find these new units enjoyable with new resources and tools to add to your RDM toolkit!</p>

 <p align="center"><a href="https://github.com/RDMLA/rdmla.github.io/blob/master/images/11.19.20_NewUnitAnnouncement.pdf" target="_blank">Read the full announcement by RDMLA co-leaders Elaine Martin and Rong Tang.</a></p>